Marvel Experience: Design

 The $30 million attraction consisted of a dome complex, which is equivalent in size to two football fields.
 It featured a "4D motion ride", projected animation, motion comics, virtual reality, and holographic simulations along with social media.

 Movie conceptual artist Aaron Sims was the designer on the attraction with Jerry Rees, as director and VFX by Rhythm & Hues and Prana Studios.
 Lexington Design + Fabrication produced the interactive elements.
-The mobile dome complex is designed to look like a S.H.I.E.L.D.
+The mobile dome complex was designed to look like a S.H.I.E.L.D.
 Mobile Command Centre.
-Domes were chosen to avoid renting existing facilities, which can consume up to 25% of the ticket price.

 The domes were constructed from PVC resin, polymer, and other components.
 The structures, designed by Absolute Hollywood live event company, were six stories tall.

 Performance

 Attendees interacted with several Marvel heroes and S.H.I.E.L.D. agents during the two-hour performance, in which they fought Hydra with a final battle against the Red Skull, MODOK, and their Adaptoids.

 Kevin Smith was revealed in Del Mar, California as the voice of M.O.D.O.K.
-Producers Michael Cohl and Jeremiah J. Harris were involved in producing Spider-Man: Turn Off the Dark.